jtakayama/makahiki/install/doc/redhat_readme.txt

     --update_instance: Runs the makahiki/scripts/update_instance.py script
       with default options.

-    --arch: For RHEL 6, only the x64 architecture is currently supported.
+    --arch: For RHEL 6, the x86 and x64 architectures are currently supported.
 -------------------------------------------------------------------------------
 ===============================================================================